Approximate full conformal prediction in an RKHS: Concerning the case of very smooth loss-functions

-The following definition describes the expression of some open set over which the predictor function of weights $v \to \wpred{\lambda}{v}{\cdot}$ needs to be at least twice continuously differentiable for the new predictor approximation via influence functions and the new upper bounds to hold.
+The following definition describes the expression of some open set over which the predictor function of weights $v \to \wpred{\lambda}{v}{\bullet}$ needs to be at least twice continuously differentiable for the new predictor approximation via influence functions and the new upper-bounds to hold.

 \begin{definition}[$\epsilon$-neighborhood of $\croch{\uu, \uw}$] For $\epsilon>0$

 \end{definition}